imagej/imagej.github.io/pages/BAR.md

 {% capture tip%}
 Two other expedite ways of retrieving commands include: 1) Pressing {% include key content='press|L' %}, the shortcut for the \_\_\_SHADOW3\_\_\_ and 2) Pressing {% include key content='press|9' %}, the default shortcut for the ""Recent Commands"" list.
 {% endcapture %}
-{% include tip id='ExpediteAccess' tip=tip %}== Scripting BARs == Although BARs can be used as standalone commands, the scripts and plugins in BAR become more useful when incorporated into other routines.
+{% include tip id='ExpediteAccess ' tip=tip %}== Scripting BARs == Although BARs can be used as standalone commands, the scripts and plugins in BAR become more useful when incorporated into other routines.

 You can use BARs as a starting point for your own workflows.
 Whether you are just looking to automate a simple task or you are an advanced developer, you can use BAR to achieve your analysis goals more easily, by means of Snippets - source code templates - and libs - scripting additions to be shared across routines.